What Is a Make-It Lab?

 - All participants must adhere to all Library policies and current, applicable laws, including but not limited to health and safety policies, equipment operating procedures, copyright laws and licensing agreements

 Note: There may be times throughout the year when the Make-It Lab is closed due to maintenance or unexpected staff shortages.
-We advise you to contact us before visiting to find out if the Make-It Lab is open.
+We advise contacting us before visiting to determine if the Make-It Lab is open.

 Have a Suggestion